A few rays of light shine through the misty haze, the pine needles below your feet soften your steps, and a chicken clucks a few feet away.

 A day trip to the indigenous towns of San Juan Chamula and San Lorenzo Zinacantan, known as Chamula and Zinacantan, is one of the best things to do when visiting San Cristobal de las Casas in Chiapas, Mexico.

-Visiting Chamula and Zinacantan is a cultural experience not be missed!
+Visiting Chamula and Zinacantan is a must-do cultural experience!

 The Best Way to Visit Chamula & Zinacantan